protofire/chainlink-external-adapter-example/README.md

 # Chainlink: External Adapter example

-This POC creates an External Adaptor that returns 4 uint64 packed into a bytes32.
-This External Adaptor is executed by a Job, which is triggered by an External Initiator.
-Finally, this Job sends a TX to a Smart Contract with the result of the External Adaptor, unpacking and saving the 4 uint64.
+This POC creates an External Adapter that returns 4 uint64 packed into a bytes32.
+This External Adapter is executed by a Job, which is triggered by an External Initiator.
+Finally, this Job sends a TX to a Smart Contract with the result of the External Adapter, unpacking and saving the 4 uint64.

-**Note:** The following steps require some basic knowledge about the Chainlink stack: how to run a Chainlink Node, create Jobs, Bridges and External Initiators in the node, and deploy External Adaptor functions.
+**Note:** The following steps require some basic knowledge about the Chainlink stack: how to run a Chainlink Node, create Jobs, Bridges and External Initiators in the node, and deploy External Adapter functions.
 It is advisable to start by reading the [Chainlink Docs](https://docs.chain.link).

 ### Steps for running this POC